 - Gather any medical records, such as past chest X-rays, that relate to your condition.

 Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For mesothelioma, some basic questions to ask your doctor include:
+For mesothelioma, some basic questions that you might consider asking your doctor include:

 - What is likely causing my symptoms or condition?